 Movie director : Philippe Truffault

-Collections : Classic Archive, Maria Callas / Tito Gobbi
+Collections : The Classic Archive Collection: Great Performers from the Past, Maria Callas & Tito Gobbi

-Playlists : Italian opera, The Best of Voice – 2015
+Playlists : The Best of Italian Operas, The Greatest Voices

 Musical period : Romantic music